mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### -- Show

 Focuses the window containing the video with the given UUID and brings it to the front of all open Sharktopoda windows.
-Some UI toolkits don't grab focus if the app is not already focused.
+Some UI toolkits do not grab focus if the app is not already focused.
 In that case, simply bring the window to the front of the other open Sharktopoda windows.

 ```json
 {